cenfun/lz-loader/README.md

 ## Changelogs

 - 1.0.3
-  - updated loader-utils/schema-utils to latest
+  - updated schema-utils to latest

 - 1.0.2
   - added new option compressor for custom compression